anvitasuresh/cse15l-lab-reports/lab3-report.md

     SecDef: We can't confirm that.
 We're told that one aircraft is down but we do not have a pilot report that did it.
 What If?`

 Another example is as follows.
-This command will search the file 1468-6708-3-1.txt which is in the biomed directory and find all of the lines that do not contain the letter a: `grep -v "a" 1468-6708-3-1.txt`
+This command will search the file 1468-6708-3-1.txt which is in the biomed directory and find all of the lines that do not contain the letter a:

+command: `grep -v "a" 1468-6708-3-1.txt`

+output:
 `Introduction
         elderly [ 9 ] .
           Study